alexandrnikitin/MPMCQueue.NET/README.md

 ### Implementation

 The queue class layout is shown below.
 The `_buffer` field stores enqueued elements and their sequences.
 It has size that is a power of two.
 The `_bufferMask` field is used to avoid the expensive modulo operation and use `AND` instead.
 There's padding applied to avoid [false sharing][false-sharing] of `_enqueuePos` and `_dequeuePos` counters.
+And [Volatile.Read/Write to suppress memory instructions reordering when read/write cell.Sequence][memory-barriers-in-dot-net].

 ```csharp
 [StructLayout(LayoutKind.Explicit, Size = 192, CharSet = CharSet.Ansi)]